isaksolheim/gesucht/README.md

 STARTER_TEXT=Hello!
 I'm Nimrodel, an elf currently living in Prifddinas.
 Fishing by the moonlit ponds is my favorite pastime.
 I cherish the company of squirrels and often share my catch with them.
 ```

+`STARTER_TEXT` is a customizable text template that the bot will use as a base when generating personalized messages for listings using the OpenAI API.

 4. **Authenticate with Google Cloud**:
-Before running the bot, execute `node auth.js` to generate a token for Google Cloud.
-You'll need to repeat this step approximately every 7 days.
+Before running the bot, execute `node auth.js` to generate a `token.json` file for Google Cloud authentication.
+You'll need to repeat this step approximately every 7 days, by deleting the existing `token.json` file and running `node auth.js` again.

 ### Running the Bot